CrystalxxD/Preliminary_Software_Engineering_Assessment_Task_2/README.md

 - Includes a mini-map displayed using text characters, showing player location, enemies, exits, and room layout.

-- Simple command-based interface (with GUI implementation in Sprint 4 using PySimpleGUI).
+- Simple command-based interface (with GUI implementation in Sprint 4 using Pygame).

 - Two dungeon floors to complete the game.

-Requirements
+## Requirements
 To run this program, you need to install the following dependencies:

 Pygame (used in Sprint 4 for GUI display and Images).